 Accept it as the new normal

-Many of us have a hard time digesting that it’s going to be our new situation for a while.
-When we think that the situation is temporary, we blame our lack of productivity in the current environment.
+Many of us have a hard time digesting the fact that telecommuting and working from home is going to be our new situation for a while, and we may be struggling with how to be productive at home.
+When we think that the situation is temporary, we may blame our lack of productivity on the current environment.
+“Things are going to fall into place once we get back to work,” we tell ourselves.

 Start your day with some energizing boosters